 Physical Therapy for Carpal Tunnel

 Following various testing to determine the accurate diagnosis of carpal tunnel syndrome, a physical therapist may prescribe any number of treatments, including rest, strengthening, flexibility and mobility exercises, and use of modalities.
-In the case of carpal tunnel syndrome, at Accelerated Physical Therapy & Rehabilitation patients receive vital behavior modification education, including work and recreational tips as well as sleeping postures.
+In the case of carpal tunnel syndrome, at Arrow Physical Therapy patients receive vital behavior modification education, including work and recreational tips as well as sleeping postures.

 Modalities: Cold laser and/or infrared light therapy, ultrasound, electric stimulation, icing, possibly a wrist brace.